top of page

 "The quieter you become, the more you hear." ~Ram Dass

-• Samadhi, or union with the Source, is the purpose of all spiritual endeavors and all yogic traditions.
-Samadhi is not a "thing" to be acquired, but rather a "letting go" of clinging to a sense of self.
+• Samadhi, or union with the Source, is the purpose of ALL spiritual endeavours and all yogic traditions.
+Samadhi is not a "thing" to be acquired, but rather a letting go of/clinging to a sense of self.
 It is a clear insight into our true nature.
-Samadhi can be attained by practicing the following techniques:
+Samadhi can be attained by practising the following stages: (Asana and Pranayama can begin this practice if you are a yogini)

 2) Dharana is the training of the mind to stay fixed on one thing.
 The modern mind quickly jumps around and has lost the ability to stay fixed in single-pointed, unmoving consciousness.
 This is the ‘yang’ aspect of meditation that requires effort.
 It is reflected in the story of the Buddha who sat under the bodhi tree and said, "I will not move from this spot until I am enlightened".

 3) Dhyana is the ‘yin’ aspect of meditation, which is surrendering to whatever is arising in the present moment.
 Once the mind has been trained to be present, the meditation becomes non-doing or simply being OK with what IS.
-For this aspect of meditation, there is no technique, since it is letting go of all control.
+There is no technique for this meditation aspect since it lets go of all control.
 Through Dharana and Dhyana (doing and non-doing), one comes to insights about how consciousness works and how we create suffering and attachment by identifying with arising forms, thoughts, and sensations.

 Buddha Statue